[Update on November 18, 2020: My projections for 2021 matched 100% the official numbers.]

 * The last bracket on the far right isn’t displayed in the chart.

 So if your income is near a bracket cutoff, see if you can manage to keep it down and make it stay in a lower bracket.
-Using the income from two years ago makes a little harder.
-Now in 2019 you don’t know where exactly the brackets will be for 2021.
+Using the income from two years ago makes it a little harder.
+Now in 2020, you don’t know where exactly the brackets will be for 2022.
 Still, you can make reasonable estimates and give yourself some margin to stay clear of the cutoff points.

-The IRMAA income brackets (except the very last one) will start adjusting for inflation in 2020.
-Here are the IRMAA income brackets for 2019 and the new brackets for 2020.
-Remember the income on your 2018 tax return (AGI plus muni interest) determines the IRMAA you pay in 2020.
-The income on your 2019 tax return (to be filed in 2020) determines the IRMAA you pay in 2021.
+The IRMAA income brackets (except the very last one) started adjusting for inflation in 2020.
+Here are the IRMAA income brackets for 2020 coverage and the new brackets for 2021 coverage.
+Before the government publishes the official numbers, I’m able to make projections based on the inflation numbers to date.
+Rounding rules make it such that the inflation numbers for the upcoming months are unlikely to affect the final results.
+For example, when a number is rounded to the nearest $1,000, it doesn’t matter whether the number is really $87,600 or $87,800 before rounding.
+Remember the income on your 2019 tax return (AGI plus muni interest) determines the IRMAA you pay in 2021.
+The income on your 2020 tax return (to be filed in 2021) determines the IRMAA you pay in 2022.

 Married Filing Jointly: <= $174,000